 In Edinburgh, Mohammed started to work at an Indian takeaway; he started off as a kitchen porter, then trained as a tandoori chef and then finally learned to cook.

 In 1998 Mohammed decided to move on and open his first Indian takeaway in Corstorphine, the business was a huge success and gave him the opportunity to open his first Indian restaurant.
-He then, along with his two sons, opened a further 2 restaurants one being Roti.
+He then, opened further 2 restaurants one being Roti.

 Abdul Ghafoor is the executive chef at Roti, he holds more than 20 years of restaurant and catering experience.
 Born and raised in Pakistan, his first professional position introduced him to the rewarding relationship between food and making people happy.
 It remains the foundation for what drives him today.